nicolai-6/batocera-nvidia-clocker/README.md

 # batocera-nvidia-clocker

-## Providing a tiny nvidia-smi wrapper script to make nvidia GPU clock adjustments
+## Providing a tiny nvidia-smi wrapper script to make NVIDIA GPU clock adjustments in batocera
 ### facts
 * can be run from batocera terminal, SSH or via emulationstation ports section
 * only tested on batocera v39, v40 and v41